-Finger Motion Company Limited is incorporated in Hong Kong and Hong Kong's profits tax rate is 16.5%.
-Finger Motion Company Limited did not earn any income that was derived in Hong Kong for the years ended February 29, 2024 and February 28, 2023.
+Finger Motion Company Limited, Finger Motion (CN) Limited and Finger Motion Financial Company Limited were incorporated in Hong Kong and Hong Kong's profits tax rate is 16.5%.
+These companies did not earn any income that was derived in Hong Kong for the years ended February 28, 2025 and February 29, 2024.